Amarillo Assault Crimes Lawyer

 Texas Penal Code 22.02 - Aggravated Assault Laws

 Under Texas Penal Code 22.02, aggravated assault occurs when a person commits simple assault and other circumstances apply.

 The situations that increase the severity of an assault offense, include:

 Aggravated assault is charged as a second-degree felony, but increases to a first-degree felony when it is committed:

 - With a deadly weapon and causes serious bodily harm to a significant other or family or household member

 - By firing a weapon from a motor vehicle and causing serious bodily injury to someone else

-At Quackenbush Law Firm, our attorney is ready to stand by your side throughout your case.
-We will provide sound advice and guidance to help you understand the criminal justice process, your rights, and your legal options.
+At Quackenbush Law Firm, this attorney is ready to stand by your side throughout your case.
+I will provide sound advice and guidance to help you understand the criminal justice process, your rights, and your legal options.

 With 30+ years of aggressive legal experience, we have a proven track record of effectively representing clients in personal injury and criminal defense cases.
 You can trust us to navigate complex legal challenges and protect your interests.